 Although women are often early adopters of new technology, they are rarely at their inception.
 If technological developments are almost entirely conducted by men, then half of society is not represented in the development process.
 It is also widely admitted that a more diverse ecosystem leads to better products and services, grants access to new and different experiences, and significantly improves the work environment and company and talent productivity.

 In addition, young girls’ interest and enthusiasm in digital entrepreneurship and leadership are often damaged over time by stereotyping, cultural discouragement, peer pressure, and lack of inspiration and role models resulting in a lack of confidence to engage with entrepreneurship, leadership and technology.
+To address this societal challenges, the EIT Community has launched an online learning programme on the circular economy, Girls Go Circular , a project that aims to contribute to closing the digital gender gap, particularly in those countries defined as modest and moderate innovators according to the European Innovation Scoreboard.

 Our long-term objective is to empower women entrepreneurs and nurture women leaders by increasing the number of girls aged 12 to 18 interested in technology, innovation, digitalisation, entrepreneurship and leadership.
 Through this, the EIT will:

-- Support a cooperation platform that implements women entrepreneurship & leadership activities;
+- Support a cooperation platform that implements women entrepreneurship & leadership activities

-- Expand and link our 2017 and 2018 activities and their success stories and lessons learned to interested partners, EIT Alumni, in our EIT Community activities, such as INNOVEIT, and also through EIT Innovation Communities' own women entrepreneurship & leadership activities;
+- Expand and link our 2017 and 2018 activities and their success stories and lessons learned to interested partners, EIT Alumni, in our EIT Community activities, such as INNOVEIT, and also through EIT Innovation Communities' own women entrepreneurship & leadership activities

 - Disseminate success stories to encourage the empowerment of girls and women across Europe